sg3des/autoroute/README.md

 		c.W.Write([]byte{"this is Books read page"})
 	}

-autoroute.Controller is struct contain http.ResponseWriter, http.Request and list of arguments
+autoroute.Controller is struct contains: W - http.ResponseWriter, R - http.Request, Args - list of arguments, Json - for json requests

-	package autoroute

-	{***}

 	type Controller struct {
 		W http.ResponseWriter
 		R *http.Request
-		A []string
+		Args []string
+		Json interface{}
 	}

-Default controller `Main` and method `index` mean that url path `/` calls to `Main.index()`, which incidentally is similar to `/main/index` and `/index`
+Default controller `Main` and method `Index` mean that url path `/` calls to `Main.Index()`, which incidentally is similar to `/main/index` and `/index`

-AutoRoute impose two-level url path where first node is controller and second node is method, in most cases this is enough.
+AutoRoute can automate parse json requests to your structs:

+if request contains in field *"Content-Type"* of header - *"application/json"*, it's trying parse body of request to your controller struct by condition: if exists field with name *"Json"* - json parsed to it, else to the controller itself.

 ##USAGE